ConvertKit/convertkit-wordpress/README.md

 If your API Key is correct, and your computer can connect to the ConvertKit API the Default Form dropdown will populate with the forms defined on your ConvertKit account.
 Set a default form and press Save Changes.

+## Contributing

+Make sure to have `npm` installed.

+Position yourself in the plugin folder and install dependencies if it's your first time by typing: `npm install`.

+Before writing CSS or JavaScript run `npm run watch`.

+## Production

+To make the JS and CSS ready for production run `npm run build`.